wchiquito/jj-for-everyone.github.io/src/terminal_basics.md

 They are only for your own use in the current terminal session.
 However, variables can be **exported** into the **environment**, which makes them accessible for programs to read.
 This is an alternative way to tell programs what you want them to do.
-The more common way is with arguments on the command line, but environment variables are useful in some situations.
+The more common way is with arguments on the command line, but exported variables are useful in some situations.

 You can export a variable separately from setting its value or do it all in one line: